Hibza-Kudari/ScanPayGo/README.md

 # ScanPayGo 🚍💳

 ScanPayGo is a smart bus ticket booking and validation system built as an academic mini project.
-It integrates wallet-based payments, QR/NFC ticket validation, deposit-based booking, refunds, and admin control into a single Flask web application.
+It integrates wallet-based payments, QR/NFC ticket validation, deposit-based booking, and admin control into a single Flask web application.

 ## 📌 Features